ygao0719/data-structures-and-algorithms/401-code-challenges/Data-Structures/README.md

 - Approach: create a stack to push open brackets into the stack, then if the corresponding closing bracket matches pop the open bracket off the stack.
 Then check if stack is empty return true otherwise false for unbalanced bracket string.
 - Big O time is O(n), space is O(n).
+20. Binary Tree:
+- Approach: For preOrder print root value first, then use recursive to print left BinaryTree value, at last print right BinaryTree value.
+For inOrder, print root value in second position.
+For postOrder, print root value in third position.
+- Big O time is O(1), space is O(1).
+21. Binary Search Tree:
+- Approach:
+  - ADD() Compare the inserting element with root, if less than root, then recurse for left, else recurse for right.
+After reaching end,just insert that node at left(if less than current) else right.
+  - Contains() search the root first, traverse the whole tree, if input value exsits return true, else return false.
+- Big O time is O(n), space is O(n).
 ## API
 <!-- Description of each method publicly available to your Linked List -->
 - insert, includes, print, append, insertBefore, insertAfter, kthFromEnd, mergeLists